Guadalupe, Colorado

 Guadalupe is an unincorporated community in Conejos County, in the U.S. state of Colorado.

 The community, which is centered on a grassy plaza, is located on the north bank of the Conejos River, just north of Conejos, Colorado, along Conejos County Road 13.

 History

 Guadalupe was among the first settlements in the San Luis Valley.
-It was founded by Lafayette Head in 1854.
+It was founded by Lafayette Head in 1854 in what was then Taos County, New Mexico Territory.

-Guadalupe served as the Conejos County county seat from 1861 — when the county was established — until 1863, when the county seat was moved to nearby and slightly higher Conejos, due to flooding from the Conejos River in Guadalupe.
+The Territory of Colorado was organized on February 28, 1861.
+On November 1, 1861, the Territorial Legislature created Guadaloupe County with Guadalupe as the county seat.
+Six days later, the legislature changed the county name to Conejos County.
+Fearing flooding, the Conejos, Colorado Territory, post office opened on February 25, 1862, at a sight 3 ft higher across the Conejos River.
+In 1863, Conejos County moved its county seat 0.6 mi across the Conejos River to the newer town of Conejos.

+Geography

+Guadalupe is located in Conejos County at coordinates 37.0953°N 106.0256°W and elevation 7901 ft.